-• Technical Support – Hands-on troubleshooting and ideation with an on-site D-Wave QML expert
+• Technical Support – Multi-day training, hands-on troubleshooting, and ideation with an on-site D-Wave QML expert.
+Quantum computing hardware and software development training by Rigetti.

 Creative, intelligent, and ambitious individuals and teams with a strong background in machine learning, physics, math, statistics or electrical engineering with a keen interest in quantum computing.
 Our focus is on early-stage companies (pre-seed) or even projects (pre-incorporation) however, startups at all levels of maturity will be considered.
 All Lab programming and training will be conducted in English.